tkoz0/factor-database/numbers/README.md

 - fibonacci base ideas (zeckendorf representation)
 - extensions of sequences to negative indexes if they give interesting results
 - constants for the random fibonacci sequence
+- pseudoprimes if there are any types that grow quickly enough

+# ideas from oeis.org

+- A000055 number of trees with n unlabeled nodes
+- A000088 number of simple graphs on n unlabeled nodes
+- A000664 number of graphs with n edges
+- A001187 number of connected labeled graphs with n nodes
+- A001349 number of simple connected graphs on n unlabeled nodes
+- A002494 number of n node graphs without isolated nodes

 # ideas from stdkmd.net